 Deciding to Uncouple

-If individuals who have coupled in a Match subsequently choose to participate in that Match as individuals or if one partner wants to withdraw from the Match, BOTH partners first must uncouple in the R3 system.
-Once uncoupled, each individual must adjust their rank order list by removing duplicate programs and re-certifying it before the Rank Order List Certification Deadline.
-For more information see the Applicant Coupling Guide.
+Prior to the applicable Rank Order List Certification Deadline, if individuals who have coupled in a Match subsequently choose to participate in that Match as individuals, or if one partner wants to withdraw from the Match, both partners first must uncouple in the R3 system.
+Once uncoupled, each individual must adjust their rank order list by removing any duplicate programs and re-certifying their lists before the Rank Order List Certification Deadline.